 - You will be placed in a holding cell.
 If there are a lot of arrests, you will have to wait a while to get processed.

-- Firstly, you will have to answer some basic questions, such as what is your legal name, address, date of birth and contact person.
+- Firstly, you will have to answer some basic questions, such as what your legal name is, address, date of birth and contact person.

 - They’ll also ask about your medical and psychological history.